Summary of the Ancient DNA Research on the Anson Street Ancestors

 Native American Ancestry in one individual

 As noted earlier, we determined that one individual, Coosaw, had Native American ancestry.
-This finding is congruent with the previous mtDNA evidence, which showed that she had a mtDNA haplogroup (maternal lineage) that appears in Native American populations today.
-Her genomic information indicated that approximately one third of her ancestry was affiliated with Native American populations, with rest being African in ancestry.
-All together, these findings mean that a few generations ago one of her maternal grandparents was of Native American descent.
+This finding is congruent with the previous mtDNA evidence, which showed that they had a mtDNA haplogroup (maternal lineage) that appears in Native American populations today.
+Their genomic information indicated that approximately one third of their ancestry was affiliated with Native American populations, with rest being African in ancestry.
+All together, these findings mean that a few generations ago one of his maternal grandparents was of Native American descent.

 Mostly Men were found at the Anson Street African Burial Ground